 Don’t forget to grab your worksheet, and follow along as we create your unfair advantage.

 You also have certain talents that come easy to you.
-It may be a little bit hard to uncover your talents, but once you do it’ll impact your unfair advantage.
+It may be hard to uncover your talents, but once you do it will impact your unfair advantage.

-So write down the 3-5 talents (or the results of your talents) that can be used inside of your business and what you do for others.
-Things like communication effectiveness, or the ability to understand people at a deep level (yes, this is a talent and it can do you wonders if you have it.)
+Write down the 3-5 talents that can be used inside of your business to help others.
+Some examples are communication effectiveness, or the ability to understand people at a deep level.

 But that’s not true.
 If you’re ahead of your ideal client situation by at least a few steps, then you have enough knowledge to help them.
-Spend even more time learning and you have an unfair advantage.
+Spend even more time learning and you have a strong unfair advantage.